-Essential selection criteria
+Essential

-The successful candidate will be expected to meet the following criteria:

-• Experience and a good understanding of general administrative practices and procedure.

-- Excellent organisational skills to collect, collate, store and disseminate information. - A proven ability to work accurately and independently using own initiative, prioritising competing demands and working to tight deadlines. - Ability to analyse office systems, with a commitment to the continual improvement of processes. - Ability to deal with a wide variety of people including academic staff and students. - Excellent written and verbal communication skills, including a high level of personal discretion and judgement. - Ability to deal with information of a confidential nature and to work with a high degree of accuracy. - A proven ability to work as part of a team in a busy office environment. - Good IT skills experience of using Microsoft Outlook, Word and Excel, and experience of updating web content and using databases to record and maintain information.
+- A good level of general education; - Experience and a good understanding of general administrative practices and procedures; - Excellent organisational skills to collect, collate, store and disseminate information; - A flexible approach to tasks and the ability to balance demands, prioritising workload in an efficient and sensible manner in order to meet deadlines; - Excellent attention to detail; - Ability to understand regulations and explain them to others; - Ability to analyse office systems and recommend improvements; - Ability to deal with a wide variety of people including academic staff and students; - Excellent communication skills, both verbal and written; - Ability to deal with information of a confidential nature;

+- Ability to work as part of a team; - Good IT skills experience of spreadsheets and databases, preferably within the Microsoft Office suite.

-Desirable selection criteria
+Desirable

-- Experience of administration of educational programmes would be an advantage. - Experience of using eVision, the University's student system.
+- Experience of administration of educational programmes would be an advantage; - Experience of SITS eVision, in particular graduate admissions.